 The 0.8-mile Anhinga Trail is a self-guided walk through a sawgrass marsh on an easy, paved trail.
 Like the Gumbo Limbo trail, Anhinga is not open to bicycles but convenient for wheelchairs and strollers.
 It's almost guaranteed that you'll see some Everglades wildlife when you walk this trail.

-The Mahoghany Hammock Trail is a 0.5 mile loop on a boardwalk through one of the Everglades' unique ecosystems—the mahogany hammock.
+The Mahogany Hammock Trail is a 0.5 mile loop on a boardwalk through one of the Everglades' unique ecosystems—the Mahogany Hammock.
 On this trail, you'll see the largest living mahogany tree in the United States.

 If you'd like to see the Everglades up close, a bicycle is one of the best ways to do so.
 You can either bring your own bicycle or rent one at the Shark Valley Visitors Center.
 Several trails in the park, including the Shark Valley Observation Tower Trail are open to bicycles.
 You may also choose to participate in a ranger-led bicycle tour—check at the Visitors Center for the daily schedule and more information.

 Canoe the Glades

 Truly experiencing the Everglades requires taking to the water and paddling on a canoe is one of the least intrusive way to do that.
 You can rent a canoe in Flamingo and enjoy the park's many water trails.

 Camping in the Everglades

 The Everglades offers a variety of frontcountry and backcountry camping options.
 You can choose from a site on the T-loop that provides electric hookups, front-country sites, or back-country ones which are the most affordable.
 For more information on camping options, see the National Park Service camping site.